skhan1710/Momentum-Strategy/README.md

 Open the notebook using **Jupyter Notebook** or **VS Code**.
 Ensure that the CSV files are located in the `data/` folder.

-Note: *This was my first attempt at implementing a momentum strategy using real data.
-It contains early mistakes and has been kept public for transparency and learning purposes.*

 ---